 There’s a lot of divisiveness in today’s headlines, but there’s one story that virtually every Cincinnatian I know has rallied around this summer — that’s the tale of the Cincinnati Zoo and Botanical Garden’s media darling, Fiona the baby hippo.

-Unless you’ve been living under a rock or managed to avoid every imaginable news outlet, you probably know at least a little about Fiona.
-A Nile hippo, born six weeks premature and dangerously underweight, Fiona is now a thriving 6-month-old superstar, drawing fans from across the country thanks to profiles on NPR and pictorials on E!
-News.
+Unless you’ve been living under a rock or managed to avoid every imaginable news outlet, you probably know at least a little feel dating app.
+A Nile hippo, born six weeks premature and dangerously underweight, Fiona is now a thriving 6-month-old superstar, drawing fans from across the country thanks to profiles on best gay dating apps for relationships and pictorials on poz dating.
 As someone who works for a Cincinnati marketing company, one aspect of Fiona’s story that inspires me is how the zoo has used social media to engage existing fans, garner new ones and educate both about the organization’s mission.

 There are several lessons we all can glean from Fiona’s winning Facebook strategy: